Are You Eligible for a Mandatory Treatment Order (MTO)?

 After assessing the final report, which must also include the psychiatrist stating that he is satisfied that you should be issued an MTO, the court has to explain to you the purpose, effect and consequences of breaching the order before making such an order.

 Further, it should also be made clear that the order may be varied or revoked by the court.

 If you are reported to have breached the conditions set out by the court in the MTO, the court may fix a hearing date to confirm whether this is so.

 To have you attend the hearing, the court may issue a summons (to direct you to appear before the court) or a warrant for your arrest (if the court is satisfied you may not appear, or have failed to appear upon the issuance of a summons).

 Where the court is satisfied that you have indeed breached the MTO conditions, the court may then proceed to:

 - Modify your obligations under the MTO, such as by extending the period of psychiatric treatment;

 - Impose a fine of up to $1,000 on you; or

 - Revoke the MTO order and impose an appropriate sentence for the offence, while giving due consideration to the degree of your compliance with the MTO.

-Do note that if the court had previously imposed and suspended a sentence of imprisonment to the offence in question, before making the MTO order, the court must revoke the MTO order.
+Do note that if the court had previously imposed but suspended a sentence of imprisonment to the offence in question before making the MTO order, the court must revoke the MTO order.